SonicOnSonic/SonicOnSonic.github.io/_posts/2025-06-06-learn-your-essency.md

 {: .box-warning}
-2- What happens if your trade bot loses your trading capital?
-Then you no longer have profits generated to buy back & Burn SNC.
+2- What happens if your trade bot loses its trading capital?
+Then it no longer has profits generated to buy back & Burn SNC.

 {: .box-success}
 GREAT QUESTION !
 Thats what I expect people to come with.